Horace Farquhar, 1st Earl Farquhar

-Horace Brand Farquhar, 1st Earl Farquhar, GCB, GCVO, PC, DL (19 May 1844 – 30 August 1923) was a British financier, courtier and Conservative politician.
+Horace Brand Farquhar, 1st Earl Farquhar, GCB, GCVO, PC, DL (19 May 1844 – 30 August 1923) was a British financier, courtier, Conservative politician, and rogue.

 Background

 Townsend-Farquhar was born at Goldings near Hertford, the fifth of six sons of Sir Minto Townsend-Farquhar, 2nd Baronet, by his wife Erica Mackay, the only (but illegitimate) daughter of Eric Mackay, 7th Lord Reay.
 He later adopted the surname of Farquhar only.
 From 14 August 1877, when Sir Robert Townsend-Farquhar, 6th Baronet, his elder brother, succeeded as sixth baronet, to his death he was heir presumptive to the baronetcy.

 Business career and marriage

 The Farquhar family, though distinguished, were not rich, and Farquhar began his career as a clerk in a government office.
 However, he soon joined Forbes, Forbes and Co., a company involved in the trade with India, of which he rose to become manager.
 The Forbeses were family friends of the Farquhars, and introduced Farquhar to the circle of the Prince of Wales.
 Farquhar later left Forbes's to become a partner and large shareholder in Sir Samuel Scott, Bart. and Co., a private bank.
-At this time he was a friend of Lord Macduff, who succeeded as sixth Earl Fife in 1879, and when that nobleman sold much of his Scottish estates he invested the proceeds in Scott's bank.
+At this time he befriended the immensely wealthy Lord Macduff, who succeeded as sixth Earl Fife in 1879, and with whom he may have had a sexual relationship.
+Farquhar persuaded him to sell much of his Scottish estates and invest the proceeds in Scott's bank.
 It was through Fife's influence that Farquhar became a member of the board of the British South Africa Company, despite the presence of a huge conflict of interests as Farquhar was also chairman and a substantial shareholder in the Exploration Company, supported by the Rothschilds which was seeking mining rights in land controlled by the BSAC.
 Farquhar, along with several others connected with the BSAC, was later obliged to resign after the Jameson Raid.
 By this time he had made for himself a considerable name in the City; he oversaw the merger of Scott's with Parrs Banking Company and joined the board of Parrs in 1894.
 On 5 January 1895 he married Emilie, daughter of Lieutenant-Colonel Henry Packe, Grenadier Guards, of Hurleston in Northamptonshire and Twyford Hall in Norfolk, and widow since 1883 of Sir Edward Henry Scott, 5th Baronet, of the banking family.
 This marriage brought him a fortune and a London home in Grosvenor Square.
 They had no children; Lady Farquhar died on 6 April 1922.